-- 9.5.1 Cardiff Sixth Form College further complies with ICE 14.2 instructions by ensuring: - tablets used during examinations/assessments are designed to run for a long period of time once fully charged and are 'free-standing'; - the battery capacity of all laptops and/or tablets is checked before the candidate's examination(s) with the battery sufficiently charged for the entire duration of the examination; The use of a fully-charged laptop or tablet will allow centres to seat a candidate within the main examination hall without the need for separate invigilation and power points. - candidates are reminded that their centre number, candidate number and the unit/component code must appear on each page as a header or footer; - candidates using Notepad or WordPad software (which do not allow for the insertion of a header or footer) are instructed to handwrite their details as a header or footer once they have finished the examination and printed off their typed script; candidates are also supervised to ensure that they are solely performing this task and not re-reading their answers or amending their work in any way; - candidates are instructed to appropriately number each page; - candidates are instructed to use a minimum 12pt font and double spacing; - invigilators remind candidates to save their work at regular intervals; - where it is possible 'auto save' is set up on each laptop/tablet; - candidates are present at the end of the examination when their script is printed off so they can verify that the work printed is their own.
+- 9.6.1 Cardiff Sixth Form College further complies with ICE 8.8 instructions by ensuring: - tablets used during examinations/assessments are designed to run for a long period of time once fully charged and are 'free-standing'; - the battery capacity of all laptops and/or tablets is checked before the candidate's examination(s) with the battery sufficiently charged for the entire duration of the examination; - candidates are reminded that their centre number, candidate number and the unit/component code must appear on each page as a header or footer; - candidates using Notepad or WordPad software (which do not allow for the insertion of a header or footer) are instructed to handwrite their details as a header or footer once they have finished the examination and printed off their typed script; candidates are also supervised to ensure that they are solely performing this task and not re-reading their answers or amending their work in any way; - candidates are instructed to appropriately number each page; - candidates are instructed to use a minimum 12pt font and double spacing; - invigilators remind candidates to save their work at regular intervals; - where it is possible 'auto save' is set up on each laptop/tablet;

-9.6 Accommodating word processors in examinations
+• candidates are present at the end of the examination when their script is printed off so they can verify that the work printed is their own.

-- 9.6.1 The use of word processors is internally accommodated at Cardiff Sixth Form College in the following manner: - students must have been granted Access Arrangements or have other significant reasons for using a laptop in their examinations.
-All students using laptops are accommodated separately away from the main examination in the hall to ensure that poser supplies are easily accessible and that laptop screens are not overseen by other candidates. - 9.6.2 Invigilation arrangements relating to the use of word processors include the following: - Invigilators at Cardiff Sixth Form College have received training and a copy of the school's Word Processors in Examinations policy.
+9.7 Accommodating word processors in examinations

-- 9.6.3 Other arrangements relating to the use of word processors include: - All candidates using word processors will be given a USB storage device on which they save their work.
+- 9.7.1 The use of word processors is internally accommodated at Cardiff Sixth Form College in the following manner: - Students have to have been granted Access Arrangements or have other significant reasons for using a laptop in their examinations.
+All students using laptops are accommodated separately away from the main examination in the hall to ensure that poser supplies are easily accessible and that laptop screens are not overseen by other candidates. - 9.7.2 Invigilation arrangements relating to the use of word processors include the following: - Invigilators at Cardiff Sixth Form College have received training and a copy of the school's Word Processors in Examinations policy. - 9.7.3 Other arrangements relating to the use of word processors include: - 1.1.1.1 All candidates using word processors will be given a USB storage device on which they save their work.
 A designated person will accompany them to the Exams Office at the end of their exam where their work will be printed off in their presence.
 Candidates will be required to sign each sheet to confirm that it is their own work and then be asked to sign the Word Processor Exam Cover sheet declaration.
 The sheets will then be attached to their answer booklet with their candidate details completed on the front cover.
 All files will then be deleted from the storage device and returned for secure storage by the Exams Officer.

-9.7 What evidence is needed to apply for EAA (Exam Access Arrangements)?
+9.8 What evidence is needed to apply for EAA (Exam Access Arrangements)?

-- 9.7.1 There are several pieces of evidence that can be used to apply for EAA to Joint Council for Qualifications (JCQ): - Form 8/9 report - IDP/EHCP - Previous EAA from Primary Schools/ other Education Providers - Subject teachers feedback - Results of baseline tests e.g. reading/comprehension age, writing tests - Results from other tests that assess speed of reading/ writing, cognitive processing/ fluency. - Reports from other professionals
+- 9.8.1 There are a number of pieces of evidence that can be used to apply for EAA to Joint Council for Qualifications (JCQ): - 9.8.1.1 Form 8 report from Specialist Teacher or Specialist Teaching Assistant - 9.8.1.2 Previous EAA from Primary Schools/ other Education Providers - 9.8.1.3 Subject teachers examples of work as appropriate - 9.8.1.4 Results of baseline tests e.g. reading/comprehension age, writing tests